 Solar Panel Financing – What Are Your Options?

-Thanks to the heavy drop in the price of going solar and the variety of solar financing options available to homeowners, going solar can be affordable for everyone.
+Fortunately, the falling price of going solar and the variety of solar financing options available to homeowners means going solar can be attainable and affordable for everyone.

 There are four main ways to finance solar panels on your home:

 What solar financing option should you choose?
 That all depends on your personal preferences.
 The below comparison shows you the most important details for each option.
 You can click into the different solar financing options for much more extensive information.
-Regardless of how you choose to pay for solar, deciding to install solar panels makes good financial sense.
+Fortunately, one of the pros of solar panels is that you’re likely to see a financial benefit no matter how you choose to finance them.

 Use Our Solar Calculator to Estimate Your Potential Savings